One million winged visitors expected this season to Kolleru lake in AP | Science-Environment

 - India

-According to forest department officials, Glossy ibis, Open billed stork, Purple moorhen and Painted stork are flocking here for the nestling season, many flying from as far as Russia and Siberia, known for their harsh winter.
+According to forest department officials, Glossy ibis, Open billed storks, Purple moorhen, and Painted stork are flocking here for the nestling season, many flying from as far as Russia and Siberia, known for their harsh winter.

-Many more winger visitors are expected to make their way here in Kolleru in the coming weeks escaping the cold and blizzards in their homelands.
+Many more winged visitors are expected to make their way here in Kolleru in the coming weeks to escape the cold and blizzards in their homelands.

-It is a natural phenomenon that these migratory birds fly down to this place during winters for nesting and breeding after a voyage of thousands of kilometers.
-They land here from places as far as Russia, Siberia and some of the cold countries of Europe.
+It is a natural phenomenon that these migratory birds fly down to this place during winter for nesting and breeding after a voyage of thousands of kilometers.
+They land here from places as far as Russia, Siberia, and some of the cold countries of Europe.

 Abundant food in the form of fish and suitable climatic conditions for breeding are some of the reasons attributed for the avian members making this lake their home during winters, they said.